Graded Examinations in Speech – Secondary Level

 Just as literacy and numeracy are important foundations for reading, writing and maths; oracy is a vital foundation for successful speaking, listening and communication.

 Our ESB Awards in Speech provide opportunities for learners to develop their speaking, listening and learning skills through a range of assessment activities across four sections.
-Here are a sample of these activities from across our qualification range for Primary level.
+Here are a sample of these activities from across our qualification range for Secondary level.
 Please see our specifications for more detail, which are available on our Resources pages.

 Our assessments are developed with learners’ interests at heart and are carried out in groups, so the learners can support each other and feel comfortable as they speak and listen together.